 1. Dirty Harry

-The arpeggiator syncs to tempo and connects to the synth’s unstable oscillators, pitch drift, and “bad contact” emulation.
-Patterns develop with rhythmic wobble and personality instead of tight precision.
+The arpeggiator matches your project’s tempo and works with the synth’s unstable oscillators, pitch drift, and ‘bad contact’ emulation.
+This creates patterns with a rhythmic wobble and character, rather than strict precision.

 - Three Oscillators with Sync and Ring Modulation